learn-co-students/fewpjs-fns-as-first-class-data-array-o-functions-london-web-100719/README.md

 ## Learning Goals

-- Create a JavaScript function that loops through a function array
+- Create a JavaScript function that loops through a function `Array`

 ## Introduction